bezzad/ErrorControlSystem/README.md

 workings.

 NOTE:
->     This program is only for exception handling of Windows-based applications (WinForms, WPF)
+>     This program is only for exception handling of Windows-based applications (WinForms, WPF, Console)
->     that are written by .NET languages such as C#,  VB, Visual F#  and  Visual C++
+>     that are written by .NET languages such as C#, VB.NET, Visual F#  and  Visual C++

 --------------------------------